 The production of this cheese was made possible thanks to the availability of salt from the salt pans of Salsomaggiore, which strongly characterized the territories of origin and their agriculture.

 In that area, the presence of watercourses and wide pastures was flourishing and favored the breeding and the consequent production of cheese.
 Already in 1200 Boccaccio, in the Decameron, cited it: “Sausages … there was a whole mountain of grated Parmesan cheese, above which people who did nothing but make macaroni and ravioli, and cook them in capon broth …”

-In the seventeenth century the Duke of Parma Ranuccio I Farnese began to increase the production of Parmesan, favoring the pastures and building large vaccherie.
+In the seventeenth century, the Duke of Parma Ranuccio I Farnese began to increase the production of Parmesan, favoring the pastures and building large vaccherie.
 It was Duke himself who formalized the denomination of origin with an act dated 7 August 1612 to protect the product commercially.
-The cheese had in fact begun to expand quickly, up to a Germany, in Flanders, in France and in Spain.
+The cheese had in fact begun to expand quickly, up to Germany, in Flanders, in France, and in Spain.

 However, the recovery started in the 1950s, also thanks to important legislative goals in the food sector: the Italian law on designations of origin, the production standard, and the regulation for feeding cows.
 Subsequently, with the emergence of the European Community and the Common Agricultural Policy, the principle of recognition and protection of products of origin is no longer affirmed on a national scale, but on the Community level.
 In 1996 Parmigiano Reggiano is recognized as a European DOP.

 Why Parmesan is so expensive?